 Are you in line for a pay rise this year?

-The short answer is, yes, you’re probably in line for a pay rise this year.
+The average wage increase is shifting year on year, and not always in the direction that employees are hoping for.
+The short answer is, yes, you’re probably in line for a wage increase this year.
 The bad news is that, on average, it isn’t likely to be as much as you’d like.

 Will I receive a pay rise in my next review?